MarkClinton/whats-on/README.md

     + [Spycopg2](https://www.python.org/dev/peps/pep-0249/): the database driver used to connect to the database.
     + [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): the authentication library used to create the user accounts.
     + [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behavior of Django forms.
+    + [Django Phone Number Field](https://django-phonenumber-field.readthedocs.io/en/latest/): was used for the phone number field on teh User model.
     + [Heroku](https://www.heroku.com/): the cloud platform used to host the website.
     + [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/): PostgreSQL database used to store all the dat provided by Code Institute.
     + [GitHub](https://github.com/): used to host the website's source code.